Alcatel convertible bonds rally on Nokia takeover bet

-LONDON Alcatel Lucent's ALUA.PA convertible bonds rallied to record highs on Tuesday as hedge funds and other investors bet on a takeover of the telecoms equipment maker by Nokia, hoping for a windfall profit.
+LONDON, April 14 Alcatel Lucent's convertible bonds rallied to record highs on Tuesday as hedge funds and other investors bet on a takeover of the telecoms equipment maker by Nokia, hoping for a windfall profit.

 If Alcatel is taken over, holders of its convertible bonds will have their notes swapped 'at par', giving them a discount of between 32 and 40 percent to the company's stock price, according to the bonds' terms.